kmesh-net/website/docs/setup/quick-start.md

 ## Preparation

 Kmesh needs to run on a Kubernetes cluster.
 Kubernetes 1.26+ are currently supported.
-We recommend using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) to quickly provide a Kubernetes cluster (We provide a [document](develop-with-kind/) for developing and deploying Kmesh using kind).
+We recommend using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) to quickly provide a Kubernetes cluster (We provide a [document](/docs/setup/develop-with-kind/) for developing and deploying Kmesh using kind).
 Of course, you can also use [minikube](https://minikube.sigs.k8s.io/docs/) and other ways to create Kubernetes clusters.

 Currently, Kmesh makes use of [istio](https://istio.io/) as its control plane.
 Before installing Kmesh, please install the Istio control plane.
-We recommend installing istio ambient mode because Kmesh `dual-engine` mode need it.
-For details, see [ambient mode istio](https://istio.io/latest/docs/ops/ambient/getting-started/).
+We recommend installing Istio ambient mode because Kmesh `dual-engine` mode needs it.
+For details, see [ambient mode Istio](https://istio.io/latest/docs/ops/ambient/getting-started/).

 You can view the results of istio installation using the following command: